sumo2001/Prep-Notes/RHCSA/README.md

   - /sys - info is used to load necessary support for the devices
 - RHEL supports seven types of files: regular, directory, block special device, character special device, symbolic link, named pipe, and socket
 - gzip-compressed (-z) And bzip2-compressed (-j) List (-t) the content
 - umask - Its purpose is to set default permissions on new files and directories without touching the permissions on existing files and directories.
-The default umask value is set to 0022 for all userss including the root user.
+The default umask value is set to 0022 for all users including the root user.
 - The setuid and setgid bits may be defined on binary executable files to provide non-owners and non-group members the ability to run them with the privileges of the owner or the owning group, respectively
+- The sticky bit is set on public and shared writable directories to protect files and subdirectories owned by normal users from being deleted or moved by other normal users